kykiefer/depression-detect/README.md

 The CNN begins by learning features like vertical lines, but in subsequent layers, begins to pick up on features like the shape of frequency-time curve (perhaps representative of speaker intonation).
 Such learned features may provide an elegant and powerful representation of different prosodic features of speech, which in turn are representative of underlying differences between depressed and non-depressed speech.

-However, with the highly detailed representations of speech provided in spectrograms, false noise signals (ambient noise, plosives, unsegmented audio from other speakers, etc) can be inconveniently picked up by the network.
+However, with the highly detailed representations of speech provided in spectrograms, false noise signals (ambient noise, plosives, unsegmented audio from other speakers, etc.) can be inconveniently picked up by the network.
 One can mitigate this noise with different regularization parameters in the network (pooling layers, L1 loss functions, dropout, etc.), but unless your training data is abundant, it is challenging for the network to distinguish real predictors of depression from the false signal.

 ### Class Imbalance ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/random_sampling.py))
 In the current dataset, the number of non-depressed subjects is about four times larger than that of depressed ones, which can introduce a classification "non-depressed" bias.
 Additional bias can occur due to the considerable range of interview durations from 7-33 minutes because a larger volume of signal from an individual may emphasize some characteristics that are person specific.